 In recent years we have seen inversions, fires and other factors affect our outdoor air quality.
 There is concern about the effects of poor air quality on children’s health and their ability to breathe easily.
-Because of this, our school has adopted the following guidelines:

 What will the school do?

 - We will check the Particulate Matter (PM2.5) levels.
 This information will guide our outdoor physical activities.

 - When the PM2.5 level falls between 35.5 and 55.4, we will let “sensitive” students stay indoors (based on parents Skyward information)

 - When the PM2.5 level falls above 55.5, outdoor recess will be cancelled for all children and alternative play/exercise opportunities will be offered indoors.

 - Parents, with advice from your health care provider, need to contact the school secretary or nurse if your child is “sensitive” to poor air quality.

 - Sensitive children may include those with significant or poorly controlled asthma, cystic fibrosis, chronic lung disease, congenital heart disease, compromised immune systems, or other respiratory problems.